harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/ci-stage-settings.md

 ### Volumes

-You can add a list of volumes you want to mount onto the pod that is running the stage.
+You can add a list of volumes you want to mount onto the pod where the stage runs.

 * **Mount Path:** Enter the path to the volume.
 * **Type:** Select **Empty Directory**, **Host Path**, or **Persistent Volume Claim**.